SJPDS looks forward to introducing you to our new faculty and staff for the 2021-22 school year.

 Enjoy this video with your child(ren) of Ms. Monteleone reading “The Positive Ninja” by Mary Nhin.

-We welcome Mrs. Brooke Wakeman to our First Grade team!
+We welcome Mrs. Brooke Wakeman to our Second Grade team!

 “I received my B.S. in Psychology and Biology from Washington College, and went on to complete a M.S. in Clinical Psychology at Loyola College (now Loyola University) in Baltimore.
 My passion, however, has always been teaching, and so several years later, I returned to school to pursue my M.Ed. in Elementary Education and Special Education.
 Having taught in a wide variety of settings, ranging from Baltimore City Public Schools to schools based in the Montessori method, my students have taught me countless lessons and brought me incredible joy.
 It is important to me to encourage children to be curious and confident while learning.
 I work to build a trusting community within the classroom where the students are comfortable and respected while expressing their thoughts and being themselves.

 When I’m not in the classroom, I love being outside walking and hiking with my family and our dog, Blue.
 I’m also passionate about traveling, cooking, reading and music, especially seeing live performances.
 Perhaps you will hear the students and I singing (when safe to do so), as I love to incorporate music into learning whenever I can.
 I’m so grateful to be a part of the St. John’s community and am eager to get to know you all!” – Brooke Wakeman